Ordolordo5269/WL-/README.md

 ## Features
 - Interactive 3D globe built with Mapbox GL JS.
-- Search bar to locate countries in English using the Mapbox Geocoding API.
+- Country search powered by the Mapbox Geocoder plugin (English only).